 For the brine:

 - 100g sea salt

-- 85g coconut blossom nectar
+- 85g coconut blossom nectar or honey

 - 2 litres lukewarm water